 Review: Fromm Gold Nutritionals (Canned), Mike Sagman, Updated Jan.
 24, 2014

-Mary Straus recommends all of Fromm's canned foods, noting their "human-grade, USDA inspected meats" and "high-quality US-sourced ingredients."
+Mary Straus recommends all of Fromm's pet foods, noting their "human-grade, USDA inspected meats" and "high-quality US-sourced ingredients."

-Thirteen customers have reviewed Fromm Family Gold Salmon and Chicken Pate -- all of them awarding it 4 or a perfect 5 stars.
+Roughly 35 Chewy.com customers have reviewed Fromm Family Gold Salmon and Chicken Pate -- with all but two awarding it 4 or a perfect 5 stars.
 Several note that it's looser and wetter than other canned foods, but they also say their dogs love it and thrive on it.